Messaging Analytics

 • Phone numbers are displayed as plain numeric values, without any additional formatting.

-This export enables external analysis, auditing, or integration with internal reporting tools.
-Therefore, this format is designed for billing, reconciliation with Meta, and external analytics.
+The export supports external analysis, auditing, and integration with analytics and reporting tools.
+It is designed for billing, reconciliation with Meta, and external analytics.

 Each row in this file represents the volume and cost of messages for a single day, for a specific combination of: